 Radiocarbon Date/C-14 Date

 This is a technique used to give a direct date for an organic material.
 Carbon-14 is a weakly radioactive isotope of Carbon; also known as radiocarbon, that decays at a known rate.
 This rate can be used to determine the age of organic materials.
 This means that this dating technique can only be used for certain materials.
 It can however be used to date inorganic material given the right context.
-For example if a n inorganic artifact like a stone tool is found in a hearth with charcoal, the charcoal can be dated and we can assume that the point is at least as old as the charcoal it was found with.
+For example if an inorganic artifact like a stone tool is found in a hearth with charcoal, the charcoal can be dated and we can assume that the point is at least as old as the charcoal it was found with.